subamanis/mezura/README.md

 With that said, it is important to mention the following limitations:

+- The program counting has undefined behaviour when two or more language files are associated with the same file extension, and the program is run on a directory that contains this extension.
+For example, both the default C and C++ language files contain the `.h` extension.
+If the program is run on a directory that has `.h` files, it is unclear whether these files will be counted as a C file or a C++ file.
+This cannot be solved easily, since the program does not associate whole directories with languages, only individual files, so it has no way of knowing whether a particular `.h` file should be counted as a C or C++ file.
+You can remove the `.h` extension from either the C or C++ language file from the persistent files' path (see [Details](#details) for path), to eliminate this behaviour as a workaround.

 - The program cannot understand language specific syntax or details, this would require a handwritten, complex, language-specific parser for most different languages.
 For example, in a .php file that contains html or js, the destinction will not be made.
 Also, the keyword counting doesn't take any measures to ensure that a valid keyword has the user-intended meaning.
 For example, the word "class" may appear in the syntax of a programming language with an additional use than declaring a class.
 This may lead to some false positives.

 - The program is not able to detect and ignore duplicate files and directories.